-Also on the panel was Matthew Belasco, director of maintenance, operations and transportation, at Pittsburg Unified School District east of San Francisco.
-He projected that, “30 percent of our fleet is going to be electric.”
-However, “infrastructure is really a key piece” of implementing any alt fuel bus effort.”
-Belasco concluded that, “We need to see data” first, before making the final choice on what type of buses to order.
+Also on the panel was Matthew Belasco, director of maintenance, operations, and transportation, at Pittsburg Unified School District east of San Francisco.
+He projected that “30 percent of our fleet is going to be electric.”
+However, “infrastructure is really a key piece” of implementing any alt-fuel bus effort.”
+Belasco concluded, “We need to see data” first, before making the final choice on what type of buses to order.

 During audience questions, Tim Shannon from Twin Rivers Unified School District near Sacramento, California, shared his concerns with the panel.
 He said that his school district already has 16 electric buses on hand.
 Other attendees reported on their own particular unique problems that dictated why they decided to go with one type of fuel-powered bus vs. another.